nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ##### Flow

 1. The user types and enters the command `defl eid/1 d/2022-03-04` where 1 is the employee id and 2022-03-04 is the leave date.
-2. The parser would initialise a new `Id` and `LeaveDate` object constructed from the input of argument `eid/` and `d/` respectively
+2. The parser would initialise a new `Id` and `LeaveDate` constructed from the input of argument `eid/` and `d/` respectively
-3. The `Id` and `LeaveDate` is passed down to the newly created command.
+3. The `Id` and `LeaveDate` are passed down to the newly created command.
 4. The command is executed.
 It first tries to find the `Employee` with ID 1 and the `Leave` that represents the date on which the leave is taken.
 If the `Employee` does not exist, an error message will be displayed.
 5. If the employee does not exists in `Leave` (The employee has yet take leave on the input date), an error will be thrown too.
-6. Assuming if Step 4 completes without exception, the employee would be added to the `Leave`.
+6. Assuming if Step 5 completes without exception, the employee would be added to the `Leave`.
 7. `FilteredEmployeeList` will be updated to only display all employees having leave on the input date.

 #### Adding an employee's leave in a range